mattbullen/harvard-cscie15-p1/p2/README.md

 * Zurb Foundation 5 with accordion and modal plugins: http://foundation.zurb.com/
 * jQuery 2.1.4: https://jquery.com/download/
 * Museo and Sina fonts: http://www.fontspring.com/

+#### Notes

+Some of the default CSS used by Foundation doesn't validate or throws warnings on the [W3C Validator](https://jigsaw.w3.org/css-validator/).